Discover the Supreme Court Police

 I recently submitted an application, but have yet to hear anything regarding my application.
 What is my application status?

 Applications received are reviewed by the Supreme Court’s Human Resources Office.
-Applications are reviewed in the order that they are received, once the USAjobs vacancy closes.
+Applications are reviewed in the order that they are received, once the USAJOBS vacancy closes.

 How long does the hiring process typically take?